umnovjp/NHLShiftStats4/README.md

 # NHLShiftStats4
 This repo is update on my previous repo located here: https://github.com/umnovjp/NHLShiftsStats3.
 I just started doing staff in a different way.
 Using objects and not arrays.
+Does not improve too much in fact using object takes more lines than arrays.
 Started from scratch.
 But next plan is to run this process on the server.
+Old file became just too complicated.
+I cannot recall what I did.
+Easier to start from scratch than to recall.
+And I have more experience now.